NotTooScareyShellScripts/getMythProgram.sh/README.md

 eg I pull: program/channel starttime/endtime
 calculates duration from start/end.
 *I created this for use with another project that itself is currently in development.
 Expect changes.
  *tested only against mythtv 29.X servers, but should work with newer.
   **DEPENDS on a recent bash and the xmlstarlet program.

 ***SCRIPT IS INTENTIONALLY VERBOSE RIGHT NOW UNTIL NEAR COMPLETION
 ***NOTE THIS IS *NOT* PRODUCTION READY.
 FIRST RELEASE IN TESTING and ONLY COVERS A NARROW TIMESLOT RIGHT NOW.

-TODO: add another parameter for tunerX or use auto by default

 #eg use: